Entergy restores power to nearly every Warren County resident - The Vicksburg Post

 Entergy said customers in the hardest hit areas would have power restored by 10 p.m.
 Friday.

-Late Thursday Entergy Customer Service Representative Sheila McKinnis said Entergy had assessed 92% of the damage from the storm.
-There were 48 broken poles, 90 spans of wire down, 21 areas of trees down
+Late Thursday, Entergy Customer Service Representative Sheila McKinnis said Entergy had assessed 92% of the damage from the storm.
+There were 48 broken poles; 90 spans of wire down; 21 areas of trees down; and nine damaged transformers.

 You Might Like